 "What a horrible wound we discover in humanity!
 Oh!
 Because we had the courage to lift this veil, let us hurry to shred the rest of this disgusting tatters!
 And let them never again appear on the surface of the globe"

 "We swear never to yield them to any power on earth.
 The appalling veil of prejudice is torn to pieces and will sundered forever.
 Woe to whoever would dare to piece back together its bloody rags!"

-"Haitians, freed of the anathema of prejudice, by a hero's courage, in reading this memoirs, you eyes will measure the abyss from which, Dessalines rescued you!
+"Haitians, freed of the anathema of prejudice, by a hero's courage, in reading these memoirs, you eyes will measure the abyss from which, Dessalines rescued you!
 And you slaves of all countries, you will learn from this great man, that every man carries liberty in his heart, and that he holds the key to it in his hands."

 The very next day, on January 2nd 1804, Dessalines ask that Boisrond Tonnerre sends letters to the rest some countries, informing them of Haiti's Declaration of Independence.
-One of such letters were personally sent to the publisher of a major news paper in the United States, in Philadelphia; Samuel Relf, an avid American speaker against slavery, who was known by Boisrrond Tonnere.
+One of such letters were personally sent to the publisher of a major news paper in the United States, in Philadelphia; Samuel Relf, an avid American speaker against slavery, who was known personally by Boisrrond Tonnere.

 " Mr Relf,